About John

 Mastering the UserTalk scripting language and associated object database, John became an active Frontier developer, contributing plugins to extend Userland Manila.
 One of his efforts was the Metadata Plugin, released in 2000, which brought tagging and relational capabilities to Manila.

-John tried many content management systems while searching for the Perfect CMS, and finally began designing his own, a Ruby-based system called MFramework.
+John tried many content management systems while searching for the Perfect CMS, and finally began designing his own, a Ruby-based system called MFramework, with colleague Matt Westgate.
 However, MFramework never made it out of the laboratory, because by then John had encountered Drupal, which was headed in the same direction.

-Some of John's contributions to the Drupal community include the actions, workflow, and workspace modules and he was one of the co-architects of Drupal's next-generation Content Construction Kit.
+Some of John's contributions to the Drupal community include the actions, workflow, and workspace modules and he was one of the co-architects of Drupal's Content Construction Kit, the precursor for Drupal's core Fields.
 He organized the first Drupal Conference with Drupal founder Dries Buytaert in 2005.
 John served on the Drupal security team from 2005-2007.